Scale Economies and Aggregate Productivity

 We can express aggregate output as:

-The first expression shows that aggregate output is the sum across $N_t$ homogeneous firms each with average technology $\hat{A}_t$.
-The aggregate output expression is homogeneous of degree one in capital, production labour and number of firms, which implies there are constant returns in these factors.
-If $N_t$ is treated as a fixed factor, then the function is homogeneous of degree $\nu$ in capital and production labour.
-In other words, external returns to scale in aggregate capital and production labour are given by $\nu$.
+Taking $N_t^{-\nu}$ inside the brackets clarifies that aggregate output is the sum across $N_t$ symmetric firms, each with average technology $\hat{A}_t$.
+This expression is homogeneous of degree one in capital, production labour, and the number of active firms.
+Holding $N_t$ fixed, aggregate output is homogeneous of degree $\nu$ in capital and production labour.